redhat-developer/lsp4ij/README.md

  * `None` : in this case the language server error will be ignored.
  * `In notification` (default value) : in this case the language server error appear as a `notification`:
 ![Error in notification](./docs/images/troubleshooting/LanguageServerErrorInNotification.png)
+ The error notification shows 3 possible actions:
+   * `Disable error reporting` : sets the error reporting to `None`.
+   * `Report error in Log` : sets the error reporting to `In log`.
+   * `Open LSP4IJ documentation` : opens this documentation.
  * `In log` : in this case the language server error will be logged in the standard `IntelliJ log`:
 ![Error in log](./docs/images/troubleshooting/LanguageServerErrorInLog.png)